RajeshHegde/snowplow-google-analytics-plugin/README.md

 This stores a reference to the original `sendHitTask` in a globally scoped variable (e.g. `window['_UA-12345-1_sendHitTask']`) to avoid multiple runs of this `customTask` from cascading on each other.

-### 2. Add {{customTask - Snowplow duplicator}} to Google Analytics tags
+### 2. Add {{customTask - Dblue duplicator}} to Google Analytics tags

-This variable must be added to every single Google Analytics tag in the GTM container, whose hits you want to duplicate to Snowplow.
+This variable must be added to every single Google Analytics tag in the GTM container, whose hits you want to duplicate to Dblue.

 The best way to do this is to leverage the Google Analytics Settings variable.